Pandan Indah LRT station

-Pandan Indah LRT station is a Malaysian low-rise rapid transit station situated near and named after Pandan Indah, in Ampang Jaya, Selangor.
-The station of the Ampang Line (formerly known as STAR, and the Ampang and Sri Petaling Lines), and was opened on December 16, 1996, as part of the first phase of the STAR system's opening, alongside 13 adjoining stations along the Sultan Ismail-Ampang route.
+Pandan Indah LRT station is a Malaysian low-rise light rapid transit (LRT) station situated near and named after Pandan Indah, in Ampang Jaya, Selangor.
+The station of the LRT Ampang Line (formerly known as STAR Line), was opened on 16 December 1996, as part of the first phase of the STAR system's operations, alongside 13 adjoining stations along the - route.

 The station shares a similar name with the neighbouring Pandan Jaya station 1 kilometre southwest.

+The station is planned as a future interchange with the upcoming MRT Circle Line of the KVMRT project.

 Location

 The Pandan Indah station is situated next to and named after the Ampang Jaya locality of Pandan Indah to the southeast, and is within walking distance of Taman Bakti (Malay; English: Bakti Estate) directly beside the station, Taman Cempaka (Cempaka Estate) and the eastern edges of Pandan Jaya to the north.
 The station is directly accessible from the north through a flats complex off Jalan Cempaka (Cempaka Road), while the station is open to Pandan Indah via Jalan Pandan Indah 22 (Pandan Indah Road 22), a branch road from the main thoroughfare of Jalan Pandan Indah (Pandan Indah Road).

 The station was constructed along two leveled tracks, reusing the now defunct Federated Malay States Railway and Malayan Railway route between Kuala Lumpur, Ampang town and Salak South.